Interview with EU Commissioner Vladimír pidla

 uncertainties.
 We also have to take into account the fact that the legislative context as regards employee involvement has

-Question: What time frame would be realistic for the revision of EWC directive?
+Question: What time frame would be realistic for the revision of the EWC directive?

 legislative process will start.
 It is very difficult to say how long it will take for the European Parliament and the